-As leaders, there is no escaping that we must make lots of decisions.
-While ours won’t necessarily be as complex as what the President faces in Syria, we face them every day.
+As leaders, there is no escaping that we also must make lots of decisions.
+While ours won’t necessarily be as complex as the ones Presidents face, we face them every day.
 And since there are many, it can sometimes be difficult to stay on top of and feel confident about all of them.

 Would you like a framework, a process, a way to improve your decision making effectiveness and your confidence in those decisions long after they are made?

 Og Mandino, one of my favorite authors, penned this line, one of my favorites, and it is the underlying idea for this article: “Use wisely your power of choice.”

 Here is the concept behind the framework I am promising: if we are going to make better decisions, it is important to make some basic decisions first, as those become the foundation and guidance for all of the other decisions that follow.
 Using this suggested framework will make future decisions come easier and with more confidence.